tomheaton/mcjty-website/www/docs/1.18/ep5.md

 #### Custom Biome Provider

 Our custom dimension will have only one biome.
-Strictly speaking we could have used the vanilla FixedBiomeSource but we wanted to give an example so that's why we define our own biome source:
+Strictly speaking we could have used the vanilla FixedBiomeSource, but we wanted to give an example so that's why we define our own biome source:

 ```java title="MysteriousBiomeProvider.java"
 public class MysteriousBiomeProvider extends BiomeSource {